codetaylor/artisan-worktables-1.16/docs/recipes/tools.md

 # Recipes with Tools

 Artisan Worktables supports recipes that require up to three different tools to craft.
+Any item that has durability will work as a tool.

 Adding tool requirements to a recipe is optional.
 Recipes will work just fine if you don't add a tool.